 Ghost bikes are especially sad for completely different reasons.
 It’s always a bit rough thinking about someone dying.
 To have a collision on a bike, doubly so.
 And someone so young?
 My youngest is just a hair older than young Gregory was.
 Of course, the cache was a respectful distance away (I can’t imagine anyone would put a cache on a ghost bike), by a wall next to the building this was in front of.
 Simple and to the point.
 But again, I took several hours here because I wanted to pick up a bunch of challenges in town.
 And, then, of course, there was a challenge just outside of town…

-Ladies and gentlemen, I give you the New Mexico County Challenge.
+Ladies and gentlemen (or however you identify.
+I don’t mean to be gender assumptive), I give you the New Mexico County Challenge.
 I headed out a little east of town on I-40 for about twenty minutes, and then popped off onto ACTUAL Route 66 for a little bit.
 A little bit farther was a little roadside gravel area for stopping and just a little further off in the trees and rocks is this.
 I happily and greedily signed and left my mark as you can see.
 Here’s the thing… I usually trade up when I trade at all.
 I leave my uni-coins when I can and grab small doodads from time to time, but every now and then I find something so cool that I grab it even if I don’t have something quite as cool.
-That is my shame, perhaps, my sin.
+There’s my shame, perhaps my sin.
 Well, I found something in here that I’ve been thinking about for a long time already but it felt like fate put it in front of me.
 You see, I had a wallet for, well, as long as I can remember.
 I know I had it when I met my ex-wife and that was fifteen years ago and am pretty sure I had it for at least five years before that, probably more.
 But it was falling apart and dying.
 So imagine my surprise when I found a brand new wallet in the cache!
 I couldn’t believe it!
 So I grabbed it.
 Yes, ladies and gentlemen, my new wallet came from the New Mexico County Challenge!
 I’m thinking when I finally complete it, I may make it trackable.
 Don’t be amazed if Gift of New Mexico joins my collection one day.

 At this point, of course, some of you might be wondering why I seem to have completely abandoned my normal title format on this entry.
 Well, here’s why… You see, the photograph at the top?
 That is not the Bernalillo County Courthouse!
 It is a county building, but it’s four blocks from the courthouse!
 And when did I find this out?
 When I sat down to write this entry!